jangrau13/bet-it-kafka/bet-it/documentation/Discussion.md

 How to we make the game_finished stuff into the contract?
 This potentially needs to be sent to multiple camunda workflows that are waiting for the game to end. :: no problem just sending several messages with different "messageNames" to the camunda topic.
 And we should inverse the dependency.
 Camunda processes should be listening on the game_finished message.
 I think we can just have a Game_Finished front controller pattern.

+4.2 i would split this logic and leave it to the bank, we can still do this as a camunda process later?
+How does the process know what game has finished? the game-master doesn't need to know any of the contracts or collerationids.